beyarkay/masters-thesis/README.md

 On 13 February 2024, the following corrections and suggestions were improved.
 They have been summarised:

-> The discussion just before section 4.3 regarding sequential predictions of
-> the same class and duplicate adjacent letters could benefit from further
-> elaboration to enhance clarity.

 > The inclusion of user studies and consideration of ensemble [screenshot cut off]

 > It is not always clear the individual graphs have been interpreted correctly.